SouthernPolaris/OS-A3/README.md

 ## Features and usage

-This program implements both serial and parallel merge sort using the POSIX threads (pthreads) library to demonstrate inter-thread synchronization and parellelism.
+This program implements both non-parallel and parallel merge sort using the POSIX threads (pthreads) library to demonstrate inter-thread synchronization and parellelism.

 ### Key Features:
-- Implements serial mergesort as a baseline algorithm
+- Implements standard mergesort as a baseline algorithm
-- Implements parallel mergesort that dynamically spawns threads based on a user-specified cutoff level.
+- Implements parallel mergesort that dynamically creates threads based on a user-specified cutoff level.
 - Uses a global mutex and thread counter to safely manage concurrent thread creation
 - Performs stable merging of sorted subarrays using a secondary buffer array
 - Supports command-line arguments for `array size`, recursion `cut off` depth, and random `seed` for reproducible testing.